libp2p/specs/addressing/README.md

 unsurprising if you consider the utility of the `/ip4/7.7.7.7/ws` address that would result from simply removing the `tcp` component.

-### The security multiaddr
+### The multiaddr security component

-Peers MAY advertise their addresses without the security protocol, e.g.
+Peers MAY advertise their addresses without a security protocol, e.g.
 `/ip4/6.6.6.6/tcp/1234/` or `/ip4/6.6.6.6/udp/1234/quic`.
 The security handshake
-protocol is then negotiated using the [multistream](../multistream.md).
+protocol is then negotiated using [multistream-select](../connections/README.md#multistream-select).
 This is the way the libp2p handshake worked until mid 2021.
 This poses a security problem, as the negotiation was not authenticated and therefore susceptible to man-in-the-middle attacks.
 A MITM could modify the list